Fahid Ben Khalfallah

-Fahid Ben Khalfallah (فهيد بن خلف الله; born 9 October 1982) is a retired professional footballer who last played for and was head coach of Australian side Nunawading City.
-Born in France, he represented the Tunisia national team between 2008 and 2011.
+Fahid Ben Khalfallah (فهيد بن خلف الله; born 9 October 1982) is a retired professional footballer who currently plays for Sandringham SC as a winger or attacking midfielder.
+Born in France, he played for the Tunisia national team between 2008 and 2011.

 Career

-Early career

-Ben Khalfallah played in the French second and third divisions until the age of 25, first with Amiens SC, then with Stade Lavallois and Angers SCO, until he got his first taste of Ligue 1 football with SM Caen.
-His new team, however, was relegated at the end of the season after a decent first season in Ligue 1 for the midfielder.

 Valenciennes

 In the summer of 2009, he signed for Valenciennes FC for three years.
-He started the season very well, starting five games and coming on as a substitute in another five, scoring 3 goals and providing 5 assists.
+He started the season very well, starting five games and coming on as a substitute in another five, scoring three goals and providing five assists.

 Bordeaux

 In August 2010, Ben Khalfallah joined Bordeaux signing a four-year contract with a fee of €5 million being paid to Valenciennes.

 Troyes

 He joined Troyes in January 2014.

 Melbourne Victory

 In September 2014 he signed a one-year contract with Melbourne Victory.

 His first season in Australia was very successful; scoring five goals and making nine assists in the A-League helping to win that competitions Premiership and Championship, as well as being awarded the Victory Medal as the club's player of the season.

 On 24 April 2015, Melbourne Victory announced that they had retained Ben Khalfallah's services for a further two years, the player citing that he enjoyed life in Melbourne and playing for the club.

 On 26 April 2017, Ben Khalfallah confirmed that he would be leaving the Victory at the end of the season.
-This was confirmed by the club on 12 May 2017, with Ben Khalfallah listed as one of 7 players departing the club at the end of the season.
+This was confirmed by the club on 12 May 2017, with Ben Khalfallah listed as one of seven players departing the club at the end of the season.